 In a reproductive and developmental toxicity study, the effect of FLULAVAL on embryo-fetal and pre-weaning development was evaluated in rats.
 Animals were administered FLULAVAL by intramuscular injection once prior to gestation, and during the period of organogenesis (gestation Days 6, 8, 11, and 15), 0.1 mL/dose/rat (approximately 40-fold higher than the projected human dose on a body weight basis).
 No adverse effects on mating, female fertility, pregnancy, parturition, lactation parameters, and embryo-fetal or pre-weaning development were observed.
 There were no vaccine-related fetal malformations or other evidence of teratogenesis.

 GlaxoSmithKline maintains a surveillance registry to collect data on pregnancy outcomes and newborn health status outcomes following vaccination with FLULAVAL during pregnancy.
 Women who receive FLULAVAL during pregnancy should be encouraged to contact GlaxoSmithKline directly or their healthcare provider should contact GlaxoSmithKline by calling 1-888-452-9622.

 It is not known whether FLULAVAL is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when FLULAVAL is administered to a nursing woman.

-Safety and effectiveness of FLULAVAL in pediatric patients have not been established.
+Safety and effectiveness of FLULAVAL in children younger than 3 years have not been established.